 We see major opportunities in significant market growth of organic light-emitting diode (OLED) materials in high-quality display applications.
-According to industry estimates, the overall market volume for OLED materials will exceed that for liquid crystal materials as of 2022.
 We have been performing research and development in the area of organic light-emitting diode (OLED) technology for more than 15 years and have become one of the leading material suppliers for OLEDs.
-We focus on the production of ultrapure, extremely stable materials that are precisely tailored to customer requirements.
-To this end, we acquired the OLED patent portfolio for display applications from Konica Minolta.
-Comprising over 700 patent families, the portfolio will allow us to further expand our market position and advance our development pipeline.
+Through our semiconductor and display knowledge, we will be able to contribute to the new generation of optimized sensors.
+Furthermore, we see opportunities in foldable displays, which require a broad set of materials ranging from encapsulation to the OLED stack.

 Opportunities in liquid crystal distribution